 Teachers and all other BOCES personnel serve as role models to the students they work with; they should exemplify and reinforce acceptable student dress and behavior, and help students develop an understanding of appropriate appearance and conduct in a school setting by attending to their own appearance through these guidelines.
-Staff are expected to wear clothing that is modest, safe, clean, in good repair, appropriate to their program, and not disruptive to the educational process.
+Staff are expected to wear clothing that is appropriate to their program, and not disruptive to the educational process.